deepmodeling/APEX/README.md

 * Support `run` step in the single step test mode (Interaction method similar to `auto_test`)
 * Allow user to adjust concurrency for task submission via `group_size` and `pool_size`
 * Allow user to custom `suffix` of property calculation directory so that multi test with same property templete but different settings can be run within one workflow
-* Refactored and optimized the command line interaction
+* Refactor and optimize the command line interaction
+* Enhance robustness for a variety of use scenarios, especially for the local debug mode.

 ## Table of Contents